garciaalvaro/post-meta-controls/README.txt

 = Setting - Color =

-The following are all the available options for a Setting - Color.
+The following are all the available options for a **Setting - Color**.

 	$color = array(
 		'type'            => 'color', // Required.